lunauii/terragear/README.md

 # Terragear
-Terragear is an interactive one-size-fits all guide for the video game Terraria
+Terragear is an interactive one-size-fits all guide for the video game Terraria.

 # __Terragear FAQ:__